3.

 Aerodynamics of profile cascades in compressible flow

-Compressible flow effects at high velocity also manifest in profile cascade.
-Figure 25 shows an interferogram (photograph showing the changes in gas density) of supersonic flow through a turbine profile cascade, with inlet velocity at Mach 1.19 and outlet velocity at Mach 2.003 in isentropic flow.
+Figure 636 shows an interferogram (photograph showing the changes in gas density) of supersonic flow through a turbine profile cascade, with inlet velocity at Mach 1,19 and outlet velocity at Mach 2,003 in isentropic flow.
+Supersonic flow at the inlet generates oblique shock waves at the leading edges of the profiles.
 Visible are expansion waves around the cascade outlet and shock waves forming at the trailing edge where two supersonic flows meet.
-These waves alter the flow direction, a common issue at the supersonic flow exit of a profile cascade.
-Supersonic flow at the inlet generates oblique shock waves at the leading edges of the profiles.

 Supersonic flow in blade cascade